 Curator, Brautigan Bibliography and Archive

-As a practice-based research site, Radio Nouspace interrogates narrative with the following questions, and others . . .
+As a practice-based research site, Radio Nouspace interrogates narrative with questions like . . .

 How do we make sense of sound as the central component of narrative?